gnu-octave/pkg-jupyter-notebook/README.md

 ### `run (cell_index)`

-Run the Jupyter Notebook cell with index @var{cell_index} and eventually replace previous output cells in the object.
+Run the Jupyter Notebook cell with index @var{cell_index}
+and eventually replace previous output cells in the object.

 The first Jupyter Notebook cell has the index 1.

 **Note:** The code evaluation of the Jupyter Notebook cells is done in a separate Jupyter Notebook context.
-Thus currently open figures and workspace variables won't be affected by executing this function.
+Thus, currently open figures and workspace variables won't be affected by executing this function.
 However, current workspace variables cannot be accessed either.

 ### `run_all ()`

 Run all Jupyter Notebook cells and eventually replace previous output cells in the object.

 **Note:** The code evaluation of the Jupyter Notebook cells is done in a separate Jupyter Notebook context.
-Thus currently open figures and workspace variables won't be affected by executing this function.
+Thus, currently open figures and workspace variables won't be affected by executing this function.
 However, current workspace variables cannot be accessed either.

 ### `generate_notebook (notebook_file_name)`

-Write the jupyter notebook stored in the `notebook` attribute to `notebook_file_name`.
+Write the Jupyter Notebook stored in the `notebook` attribute to `notebook_file_name`.

 The `notebook` attribute is encoded to JSON text.

 ### `generate_octave_script (script_file_name)`

 Write an Octave script that has the contents of the Jupyter Notebook stored in the `notebook` attribute to `script_file_name`.

-Non code cells are generated as block comments.
+Non-code cells are generated as block comments.

 ## Examples: